-You chose Riverside.fm because you take your podcast seriously.
-You pay $15-$29 per month (while your friends still record on Zoom).
+You take your podcast seriously.
+You invested in a real recording setup.
 You spent hours getting your guest's audio right.
 You upload the final episode in 4K.
 You spend another 45 minutes picking a thumbnail and writing show notes.
 You hit publish.

 And then, for 72 hours, you watch your Spotify and Apple Podcasts charts and hope.
 Maybe you get 200 plays.
 Maybe 2,000.
 Maybe your guest shares it and you get 10,000.
 Then the episode dies — quietly, permanently, with zero chance of discovering a new listener a year from now.